 A wonderful location for walkers…

 Annascaul provides a wonderful location for walkers to enjoy the unique attractions of West Kerry.
 Annascaul provides easy access to the Slieve Mish mountain range that forms the dramatic backbone to the Dingle Peninsula.
 As well as a number of local way marked routes, the Dingle Way passes through Annascaul and Inch.
-Mount Brandon, the second highest peak in Ireland is little more than a stones throw from the village.
+Mount Brandon another firm favourite is little more than a stones throw from the village.